-The only one way to be absolutely sure of the concentration of radon gas in your home is to have your home tested.
-B.C. residents are encouraged to have their homes tested, especially those homes that are in the interior of the province.
+The only way to be absolutely sure of the concentration of radon in your home is to test.
+Those living in Interior and Northern communities in B.C. are especially encouraged to test their homes for radon.

 How do I get my home tested?

 Radon testing is easy, relatively inexpensive, and can be done with do-it-yourself tests.
 A long-term radon detector is placed in the lowest level of your home that is occupied for more than 4 hours per day.

 Specific instructions are provided with the detector.
 Once the test is completed (ideally over a period of 3 months to 1 year, including some winter months), the detector is mailed to a lab for analysis.
 The lab then provides the testing results, in the form of an average radon concentration over the test period.
 This level can then be compared to Health Canada’s guideline of 200 Bq/m3.
 Because no level of radon is considered to be without harm, individuals are encouraged to consider remediation, even if levels are close to or below the guideline.
 The cost of a testing device and results is about $30 to $50.

 Where can I get a radon testing device?

 For a list of suppliers of radon testing devices visit the BC Centre for Disease Control www.bccdc.ca/resource-gallery/Documents/Guidelines%20and%20Forms/Guidelines%20and%20Manuals/EH/RPS/Radon%20Testing%20in%20Cda.pdf (PDF 247 KB) or look under ‘home inspection services’ in your local phone listings.

 - BC Lung Association RadonAware - 1-800-665-5864 or e-mail firstname.lastname@example.org.

 - Northern Health Authority - Call 250-565-2150, tollfree 1-800-663-7867 or email email@example.com.